individuals who interact with our organisation. It explains what personal information we

 We take the principles of data minimisation and removal seriously and have internal policies in place to ensure that we only ever ask for the minimum amount of data for the associated purpose and delete that data promptly once it is no longer required.

 Where data is collected on the basis of consent, we will seek renewal of consent at least every three years.
+Telephone recordings may be kept for up to one year.

 5. Rights you have over your data